Minor Grand Trine

 Why the pattern reads as focused talent

-What the third planet does
+What the apex planet does

 How the pattern shows up under transit